jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/eks-ec2-alb-dual-helm-gateway-collectors/README.md

 # Restart  the deployment to force it picks up the rolebindings
 kubectl rollout restart deployment traceid-load-balancing-gateway-splunk-otel-collector -n splunk-monitoring

+# Or try helm uninstall and helm install again.
 ```
 ![](rolebinding.png)